flextype-plugins/flatpicker/README.md

 ## Dependencies

-The following dependencies need to be downloaded and installed for Trumbowyg Plugin.
+The following dependencies need to be downloaded and installed for Flatpickr Plugin.

 | Item | Version | Download |
 |---|---|---|